 Ollier Approach indications:

-The three joints are exposed through a small opening without much retraction, and the wound usually heals well because the proximal flap is dissected full thickness and the skin edges are protected during retraction.
+The Ollier approach is excellent for a triple arthrodesis, where the three joints are exposed through a small opening without much retraction, and the wound usually heals well because the proximal flap is dissected full thickness and the skin edges are protected during retraction.

 Position of the Patient

 The patient is positioned Supine with bump under buttock.

 Landmarks and Incision

 - Make a 8-10 cm curved incision: